 What Happens if you Failed the Life Insurance Exam?

-There is such a thing as failing the life insurance exam, but what’s more likely is that you’ll get approved but with conditions and higher premiums.
+There is such a thing as failing the life insurance exam, but what’s more likely is that you’ll get approved with conditions and higher premiums.

 But not getting the ‘best results’ doesn’t mean you can’t get life insurance.